Frequently Asked Questions

 What attendance and engagement requirements apply to students?

 The school continues to value full engagement from our students, all of whom, whether participating in person or remotely, are asked to fulfill the school’s expectations regarding attendance.
-Attendance expectations for remote students are as follows:
+Attendance expectations are as follows:

 - Online students are required to attend all synchronous classes that meet between the hours beginning at 7 a.m. and ending at 11:15 p.m. in their local time zone.